YogendraBits/City_Utility/README.md

     * Manage Reports
     * Create/Edit/Delete Announcements
     * View Archived Reports

+   > **Note** Admin only can be added via running 'node addAdmin.js' command from frontend folder.
+You can add multiple admins, but need to change in addAdmin.js file.

 * **Employee:**
     * View Assigned Reports
     * Update Report Status
     * View Announcements

+    > **Note** Can be only added by admin.

 * **Profile Update:** All users can update their profile information.
 * **Account Deletion:** Only citizens can delete their accounts.